JensRantil/jensrantil.github.io/content/posts/2023-11-06_autoscaling-is-not-a-panacea.md

 performance benchmark knows that the performance bottleneck [moves around][max-flow-min-cut].
-For example, services backed by supporting infrastructure such as databases can usually only scale up until a certain level until the database turns into the performance bottleneck.
+For example, services backed by supporting infrastructure such as databases can usually only scale up until a certain level until _the database_ turns into the performance bottleneck instead.

 [max-flow-min-cut]: https://en.wikipedia.org/wiki/Max-flow_min-cut_theorem